 Contributors should normally be studying at doctoral level, or have significant professional expertise in the subject they are writing about.

-You are welcome to propose ideas informally to our Managing Editors, Ros Taylor and Roch Dunin-Wasowicz.
+You are welcome to propose ideas informally to our Managing Editor, Dr Roch Dunin-Wąsowicz.
 To submit an article for consideration, please e-mail it in a Word file to us.
 Please also include Excel files for figures and charts so that these can be modified.

 To help authors with the submission process, we’ve compiled a list of some of the main style issues to keep in mind when drafting an article for LSE Brexit.